 To view your site from the perspective of a visitor who is not logged in as a member or contact, simply log out of your account from either admin view or public view.

 To log out, click the Log out link or icon.
-In admin view, the Log out icon appears in the upper right corner of the screen.
+In admin view, the Log out option appears within the Account menu in the bottom left corner of the screen.